testflows/TestFlows-Combinatorics/README.rst

 :Note:
    Permutations are different from **combinations**.
-In a combination, the elements don't have any order, but in a permutation, elements order is important.
+In a combination, the elements don't have any order, but in a permutation, the order of elements is important.

 For example,